 Facebook alone has more than one billion active users, with more than 80% of American adults using the social network.

 In establishing your social community, you’ll keep your dental practice top-of-mind throughout the year.
 In turn, this ongoing interaction can promote patient retention and boost patient referrals.
 The challenge is publishing insightful content that stimulates engagement from your followers.

 That’s Where Smile Marketing Comes in

-Every Thursday, we’ll send you an email every Monday morning reminding you to login to the Smile Marketing social media portal.
-There you will find the week’s graphics, text posts, and suggestions to help strengthen your social presence.
-Here’s an example:
+Every Thursday, we’ll send you an email with the password to login to the Smile Marketing social media content portal.
+There you will find the graphics, text posts, and bonus suggestions for the following week to help strengthen your social presence.

 How is Your Social Presence Managed?

-You manage your social presence.
+You manage your dental practice social media presence.
 And for good reason.
 To be effective, businesses must engage on social platforms in a human way.
 Think about it.
 That personal drive to improve your patients’ health is the lifeblood of your practice.
 Your interactions on social media should correspond to that ambition.